Forza Horizon 5 ‘looks great on every platform’, promises dev

 - Everything we know about Forza Motorsport

-When it comes to how the game plays on Xbox One, Brown wasn’t able to give any specific numbers or details with regards to graphics and performance but he was confident in how the game will perform on the older platform, saying, “whichever platform you're playing on—whether it's a base Xbox One, the Xbox One X, or a high-spec PC—you will have a really great experience in the game.
+When it comes to how the game plays on Xbox One, Brown didn't give any specific numbers or details with regards to graphics and performance but he expressed confidence in how the game will perform on the older platform, saying, “whichever platform you're playing on—whether it's a base Xbox One, the Xbox One X, or a high-spec PC—you will have a really great experience in the game.
 It looks great on every platform.”

 Brown has previously shown a similar faith in the Xbox One version of the game during an interview with TechRadar earlier this year, when he pointed out that “Since Forza Horizon 3, we’ve been on PC, so we’ve been a multi-platform developer for quite some time.
 We’re already used to building a game that can work across a variety of different system specs."